Aptomi/k8s-app-engine/docs/language.md

       label1: value1
 ```

-Since Aptomi rules all label-based, you can create a policy to make intelligent decisions based on the initial set of labels being passed, as well as transform those labels.
+Since Aptomi rules are all label-based, you can create a policy to make intelligent decisions based on the initial set of labels being passed, as well as transform those labels according to your needs.

 ## Rule

-One of the most powerful features of Aptomi is ability to define [rules](https://godoc.org/github.com/Aptomi/aptomi/pkg/lang#Rule), which get evaluated in runtime during state enforcement.
+One of the most powerful features of Aptomi is the ability to define [rules](https://godoc.org/github.com/Aptomi/aptomi/pkg/lang#Rule), which get evaluated at runtime during state enforcement.

 Rules can be **global** (defined in `system` namespace) as well as **local** (defined within a given namespace).

-The order in which the rules are being processed and executed is:
+The order in which the rules are processed and executed is as follows:
 * local rules - one by one for a given namespace, sorted by weight
 * global rules - one by one, sorted by weight

-A rule has criteria and an action.
-If criteria evaluates to true, then an action is executed.
+A rule can have user-defined criteria and associated actions.
+If the criterion evaluates to true, then an action is executed.
 The list of supported actions is:
 * change-labels - change one or more labels
 * dependency - reject dependency and not allow instantiation

-A typical and most commonly used rule action in Aptomi is to change a label.
-For example, by changing a system-level label called `cluster`, you can control into which cluster the code will get deployed to.
+The most commonly used rule action in Aptomi is to change a label.
+For example, by changing a system-level label called `cluster`, you can control which cluster the code will get deployed to.
 Deploying
-code without setting `cluster` label will result in an error, because Aptomi won't have a way of knowing where the code should be deployed.
+code without setting the `cluster` label will result in an error, because Aptomi won't have a way of knowing where the code should be deployed.

-For example, this rule will tell Aptomi to always deploy services with **blog** label to cluster **cluster-us-east**:
+For example, the following rule will tell Aptomi to always deploy services with the `blog` label to the cluster named `cluster-us-east`:
 ```yaml
 - kind: rule
   metadata: